fredericjacquet2/Finance-transfo-course/slides/5_Managing digital transformation.md

 ----

 In this chapter:
-1. Stats : where do we stand today ?
+1. Statistics: where do we stand today?
 2. Key success factors : people, processes, tools
-3. Global or local ?
+3. Global or local?
 4. Changes in the finance function
-5. WIIFM ?
+5. WIIFM?

 ----